HK-Modding-Preservation/Nightmare-Spark/README.md

 * 1. At close range Grimmchild will fire a larger fireball that will explode into a pillar of fire on impact.
 * 2. At medium range Grimmchild will fire 4 extra fireballs for a total of 5 in a volley of 3 then 2.
 * 3. At long range Grimmchild will eject a spiral of fireballs.
-* Sprint Master: Using Crystal Dash will instead fire out a grimmkin novice and leaving the Knight with full movement, once it hits terrain it will place a torch and the torch on the Knight's
+* Sprint Master: Using Crystal Dash will instead fire out a grimmkin novice, leaving the Knight with full movement, once it hits terrain it will leave behind a torch, and the smaller torch on the Knight's
-back will light up, using the ability again will warp the Knight to the torch.
+back will ignite, using the ability again will warp the Knight to the torch.
 Using it before it reaches a wall will warp the Knight early.

 !KNOWN ISSUES!
 (These are unlikely to be fixed)
 - Various audio effects are NOT effected by the in-game volume sliders, their volumes have been drastically lowered to account for this.
-- The charm will NOT spawn into the world in saves created before the mod was installed, only in new saves.
-Use debug mod or edit the local save settings to get around this.
 - Grimmchild's pillar synergy will sometimes not proc on the third hit if grimmchild is too close to the target, however the next hit will spawn the fire pillar properly.
 - Warping to a grimmkin torch as the Knight starts swimming will cause it to swim in mid-air.
-- Big bat inexplicably may damage the player.
-(Possibly fixed but I've thought that before)
 - The Shape of Unn synergy will sometimes cancel other audio or music.
-- Entering a boss fight, that has a "roar" effect that stuns the Knight, while using the Shape of Unn synergy will trap the player as a bat until they focus again or take damage.
+- The Shape of Unn synergy will be stuttery when at the edge of the limit.

 Hollow Knight Modding Discord server: https://discord.gg/VDsg3HmWuB